jcridev/mdde/registry/README.md

 To provide the benchmark functionality, we rely on the [YCSB](https://github.com/brianfrankcooper/YCSB) project.
 We provide our own [fork](https://github.com/jcridev/YCSB/tree/redis-mdde-client) of the project, where we add MDDE integration code to the original YCSB code base.

+### Data storage

+Current implemenation of the registry supports [Redis](https://redis.io/) as a data storage medium for the registry store itself and the data nodes.

 ### Libraries

 * [Netty 4](https://github.com/netty/netty) used to implement TCP API of the registry.
 * [Jackson](https://github.com/FasterXML/jackson) utilized for serialization and deserialization of data requests and replies in the provided data manipulation API.
 * [Log4j](https://github.com/apache/log4j) for logging.
+* [Jedis](https://github.com/xetorthio/jedis) used as Redis client.
 * [JUnit 5](https://github.com/junit-team/junit5) for running unit tests.
 * [Testcontainers](https://github.com/testcontainers/testcontainers-java) is used to simplify unit testing where additional infrastructure is required (ex.
 Redis nodes).

 ## Structure